 Here are 10 things you can do to fix your newborn’s day night confusion.
-Help your baby when she has her days and nights mixed up with these tips and simple sleep habits that you can implement from the start that will help everyone sleep better!
+Your baby has days and nights mixed up.
+Here’s tips and simple sleep habits that you can implement from the start that will help everyone sleep better!

 Your baby sleeps all day and then wants to party all night, right?